Skip to content

 My Dashboard

-My Dashboard is your personal landing page in KANAP.
+The Dashboard is your personal landing page in KANAP.
 It gives you a quick overview of your tasks, projects, time logged, and recent activity — all in one place.
-You can customise which tiles appear and how they behave.
+You can customize which tiles appear, and the dashboard hides any tile you do not have permission to see.

 Where to find it